ALTITUDE-DEV-FR/CodeIgniter-4.x-with-Twig-3.7/README.md

 ! do not forget to make your base.TWIG for made a template ;)

+Warning Tips:
+If you make a modules in your APP CI, do not define a render route to APP/PATH/THEME becauses the modules use others routes and controllers directory, in my exemple you have a possibility to change the render final view in controller directly

 Exemples powered by my own CMS

 # Theme Defined